DumbWareio/DumbDrop/README.md

 2. Upload a File - It'll show up in ./local_uploads
 3. Celebrate on how dumb easy this was

+> **Note:** The container now uses `/app/uploads` as the upload directory.
+The host directory `./local_uploads` is mounted to `/app/uploads` inside the container.
+The Docker image no longer creates a `local_uploads` directory by default—this is managed by your host and volume mount.

 ### Option 2: Docker Compose (For Dummies who like customizing)
 Create a `docker-compose.yml` file:
 ```yaml